-Climb’s CEO met with Betsy DeVos at SXSW—Here are 3 Insights About the Future of Education
+Climb Co-Founder Met With Betsy DeVos at SXSW — Here Are 3 Insights About the Future of Education

 By Zander Rafael

 Climb’s co-founder and former CEO, Zander Rafael, met with Secretary of Education Betsy DeVos at SXSW-EDU.
 There, he got an in-depth look at her focus and initiatives, as well as a glimpse into what the future of education may look like.
 Below, he outlines three key insights about what we can look forward to:

 1. Skills-based Education is a Necessity

 If you’re familiar with Climb, this probably sounds familiar to you — after all, it’s the very idea upon which we based our company.
 High-quality education is a necessity for students to get jobs and earn livable salaries.

 Secretary DeVos summed this idea up in her speech, saying: “Students seek out a credential — a bachelor's degree, an associate's degree — because they think it will send a signal to the job market that they are employable.
 But too often what they learn earning that credential is a mismatch with what employers need.”